-The interests generated by the credit are added to your crypto balance within a liquidity pool in Aave.
+The interest the credit generates is added to your crypto balance within a liquidity pool in Aave.
 Operation is similar to the traditional Aave credits, at least in principle.
 For example, you deposit your funds into an Aave liquidity pool.
 Since you are only generating interest and are not using it to establish any collateral, you can lend it (delegate a credit line) to a third party.
-This third actor can use that amount of funds you initially deposited, allowing you to generate extra interest.
+This third actor can use the number of funds you initially deposited, allowing you to generate extra interest.

-Because we are talking about the fact that there is no guarantee, there is a legal framework with which users can cover their backs.
-Thanks to OpenLaw, an Ethereum network platform made with digital contracts, the agreements, and terms of the loan or line of credit are all set.
-These terms, in turn, are set within Aave's Smart Contract when executing the loan.
+Because we are talking about the lack of guarantee, there is a legal framework with which users can cover their backs.
+Thanks to OpenLaw, an Ethereum network platform made with digital contracts, the agreements and terms of the loan or line of credit are all set.
+These terms, in turn, are set within Aave’s Smart Contract when executing the loan.

 What is an Aave aToken?